mamadkhaleghi/GraPLUS/dataset/README.md

 1. `OPA/` - The Object Placement Assessment dataset
 2. `OPA_SG/` - Scene graph representations of the OPA background images

-Both datasets need to be downloaded separately (or set up using our automated script) as explained below.
+Both datasets need to be downloaded separately as explained below.

 ## 🖼️ OPA Dataset
 The Object Placement Assessment (OPA) dataset is a benchmark for evaluating object placement methods.
 It contains background images, foreground objects with masks, and composite images with annotations.